In this chapter:

 - For infants aged 6 weeks to 11 months, two doses are given with a minimum of eight weeks between doses, with a booster given at least six months after the second dose, from age 12 months.

-- For children aged 12 months (for first dose) and adults, two doses are given at least eight weeks apart.
+- For children aged from 2 years (at time of first dose) and adults, two doses are given at least eight weeks apart.
 (Note: the safety and efficacy in individuals aged over 50 years have not been established, but no safety concerns are expected.)

-Generally, the need for booster doses from the age 12 months or older at the time of their first dose has not been established.
+Generally, the need for booster doses from the age 2 years or older at the time of their first dose has not been established.
+A booster dose can be considered for individuals at continued risk of exposure to meningococcal disease.
 Booster doses are funded five-yearly for some high-risk individuals (see Table 13.5).

-Note: 4CMenB elicits a robust immune response, sometimes with high fevers in some infants.
-Routine use of paracetamol with every dose of 4CMenB in children aged under 2 years, whether given alone or with other vaccines, is recommended to reduce the risk of high fever and injection-site pain.
+Note: MenB elicits a robust immune response, sometimes with high fevers in some infants.
+Routine use of paracetamol with every dose of MenB in children aged under 2 years, whether given alone or with other vaccines, is recommended to reduce the risk of high fever and injection-site pain.
 Some infants will still develop a fever and/or injection-site pain even though they have received paracetamol doses.

 Prophylaxic paracetamol is recommended to be given 30 minutes prior to and six-hourly for up to 48 hours following vaccination for children aged under 2 years.
 For children and infants aged from 2 months, ibuprofen may be given as an alternative to paracetamol.